Arizona Veterans Memorial Coliseum: Basketball

 The arena hosted the Phoenix Suns of the NBA from 1968 to 1992.
-During the Suns' tenure there, the Coliseum was affectionately referred to as "The Madhouse on McDowell" (named for McDowell Road, the street on which the arena is located) by both fans and the local media.
-Ironically, it was Lakers broadcaster Chick Hearn that gave the Suns' home the nickname during the 1970 playoffs.
+During the Suns' tenure, the Coliseum was affectionately referred to as "The Madhouse on McDowell" (for McDowell Road on which the arena is located) by both fans and the local media.
+Ironically, it was Lakers broadcaster Chick Hearn who conferred the nickname during the 1970 playoffs.

-A preseason game against the Portland Trail Blazers had to be canceled on October 6, 1974, after a leaky roof caused an unsuitable playing surface.
+A preseason game against the Portland Trail Blazers had to be canceled on October 6, 1974, after a leaky roof rendered the floor unplayable.

-The Coliseum hosted the 1975 NBA All-Star Game, and the Boston Celtics won the NBA championship in the building in 1976.
+The Coliseum hosted the 1975 NBA All-Star Game, and the Boston Celtics won the NBA championship there in 1976.

-Due to renovations at the Talking Stick Resort Arena, the WNBA's Phoenix Mercury was to play at the Coliseum for the 2020 season, though the COVID-19 pandemic moved the Mercury to a league-wide bubble environment at IMG Academy in Bradenton, Florida.
+Due to renovations at Talking Stick Resort Arena (now Mortgage Matchup Center), the WNBA's Phoenix Mercury was to play at the Coliseum for the 2020 season, though the COVID-19 pandemic moved the Mercury to a league-wide bubble environment at IMG Academy in Bradenton, Florida.